nisrinfrh/Google-Advanced-Data-Analytics-Capstone/README.md

 All of these columns have max values that are multiple standard deviations above the 75th percentile.
 This could indicate outliers in these variables.

-Create a new, binary feature called professional_driver that is a 1 for users who had 60 or more drives and drove on 15+ days in the last month.

-Note: The objective is to create a new feature that separates professional drivers from other drivers.
-In this scenario, domain knowledge and intuition are used to determine these deciding thresholds, but ultimately they are arbitrary.

-To create this column, use the np.where() function.
-This function accepts as arguments:

-A condition
-What to return when the condition is true
-What to return when the condition is false

 ## PROSSES THE DATA

-SInce we are interested in user churn, the label column is essential.
+Since we are interested in user churn, the label column is essential.
 Besides label, variables that tie to user behaviors will be the most applicable.
 All variables tie to user behavior except ID.
 ID can be dropped from the analysis since we are not interested in identifying a particular user.
 ID does not provide meaningful information about the churn

 Use the drop() method to remove the ID column .

 ![Screenshot (232)](https://github.com/user-attachments/assets/054d94ec-46ed-4331-8aff-42aa594c3e55)

 You know from earlier EDA that churn rate correlates with distance driven per driving day in the last month.
 It might be helpful to engineer a feature that captures this information.